mondradiko/mondradiko.github.io/_drafts/winter-devlog.md

 ## To-Do

-The renderer doesn't yet support materials that don't supply a base color texture, but after support for materials without those textures is supported, we'll be able to load a much larger variety of scenes.
+The renderer doesn't yet support materials that don't supply a base color texture, but after support for materials without those textures is implemented, we'll be able to load a much larger variety of scenes.
 Keep an eye out for even more eye candy!